-The three fellowships currently open to applicants are in the areas of teaching, leadership, and mentorship.
+The fellowships are in the areas of teaching, leadership, and mentorship.
 Each fellow will help shape a high-priority university initiative:

-- the teaching fellow will help UO develop a pervasive culture of inclusive teaching across policy and practice;
+- Teaching fellows help UO develop a pervasive culture of inclusive teaching across policy and practice;

-- the leadership fellow will help launch a peer leadership development program;
+- Leadership fellows help launch a peer leadership development program;

-- the mentorship fellow will deepen a rich, culturally competent mentorship culture across campus.
+- Mentorship fellows deepen a rich, culturally competent mentorship culture across campus.

-All three fellowships are yearlong, begin Spring term 2021, and include three course releases for the academic year.
-Fellows also receive a summer stipend for $5,000.
-The deadline to apply is February 22, 2021.
-Recipients will be announce sometime after mid-March.
+All fellowships are yearlong, begin in Spring term, and include course releases for the academic year.
+Fellows also receive a summer stipend of $5,000.

 Each fellowship includes time to explore research and best practices.
 Fellows will be integrated into the overall work of the Academic Affairs team, under the direction of the Executive Vice Provost for Academic Affairs, with opportunities to interact with the wider leadership team.